terryyin/rubygem_digger/notebook/Paper.md

 ### The data processor

 The avoid repeated work, interim data are cached with versions.
 This is a general ability needed by several different types of data.
-Below is an UML class diagram of the prototype software.
+Below is a UML class diagram of the prototype software.

 ![](uml.png)